-6.4.2 Obtaining Attachment D - Covers for the 2020-21 PB Statements
+6.4.2 Obtaining Attachment D - Covers for the 2021-22 PB Statements

-Unfortunately Attachment D - Cover for the 2020-21 PB Statements are not available through CBMS.
+Unfortunately Attachment D - Cover for the 2021-22 PB Statements are not available through CBMS.

-To obtain a copy of the covers please email budget framework mailbox at Budget Framework@finance.gov.au.
-We will email you a copy of the covers to enable your portfolio to publish their PB Statement with an official cover approved by Treasury's publishing team.
+Finance will email portfolio contacts a copy of the covers to enable portfolios to publish their PB Statements with an official cover approved by Treasury's publishing team.